-Financial planners have been subject to constant change.
+Change has come to define financial planning.
 From the industry's earliest days, changes in regulation, strategy and product have been an annual occurrence.
 Since 2014, the pace of change has rapidly increased, fuelled by technological advances and the prevalence of commentary on social media.